DenissLarka/jgnucashlib/README.md

 source accounting software.
 Usable to automate accounting-tasks, taxes.

 # Compatibility
-Version 1.1 of the library has been tested with GnuCash 5.3 on Linux (locale de_DE) and OpenJDK 18.0.
+Version 1.1 of the library has been tested with GnuCash 5.3 and 5.4 on Linux (locale de_DE) and OpenJDK 18.0.

 **Caution:** Will not work on other locales (for details, cf. below).